CleverProgrammers/pwj-chrome-extension/readme.md

 - Use the `.filter()` funcion
 - Filter out completed items before today `completedDate < currentDate`
 - Current date is today midnight

+## TODO(TOGETHER): Clean up

+- Set progrss to `0` if there are 0 completed items
+- Add transition for `checkmark`
+- Provide padding for the update name modal
+- Make sure progress bar works with 0 completed items

 ## TODO(TOGETHER): Add an EPIC animation for when adding a new action item